 THE BECK GEMMOLOGICAL APPRAISAL LABORATORY

-The Beck Gemmological Laboratory offers both the jewellery trade, government, the scientific community and consumers’ accurate and reliable diamond and gemstone identification and certification and validate their gemstones and jewellery purchases.
+The Beck Gemmological Laboratory offers both the jewellery trade, government, the scientific community and consumers’ accurate and reliable diamond and gemstone identification, appraisal and certification and validate their gemstones and jewellery purchases.

 Our old clients keep on coming back because we offer them complete discretion, courteous service, and a comfortable, relaxed atmosphere.
 Not only is the appraisal process informative and professional, you will find yourself enjoying the procedure.
 Everything is done right in front of you with a step-by-step detailed explanation.

 Our reputation has provided us with the opportunity to work with some of the biggest names in the jewellery business.
 We have also acted as expert witnesses in both civil and criminal cases.

 Come in and get an appraisal done while you wait.
 Have our Graduate Gemmologist take a look at your jewellery and gems.
 Call ahead to book an appointment at our Southside location: (780) 705-8505 .